 Why should I listen, why should I care and so on?

 Marketers love finding answers to why customers do what they do.
-The brand choice funnel helps them identify where in the customer journey to ask and answer those why questions.
+They love to get into a customer’s head.
+To understand their emotions.
+The brand choice funnel helps them identify where in the journey to ask those why questions.

 How do we get more shoppers?
 How do we get them to buy?

-In the e-Commerce world, functional benefits like price or speed of delivery to the customer are more important than emotional benefits.
+In e-Commerce, functional benefits like price and delivery cost are more important than emotional benefits.

 Which approach is better?

-Well, actually the most successful businesses work out how to make both approaches work together.
-As we said, it’s all about where the customer is on their journey. (see also our recent article on advertising short-term and long-term impact which explores the same concept for advertising).
+Well, actually the most successful businesses work out how to make them work together.
+Remember, it’s all about where the customer is on their journey. (see also our advertising short-term and long-term impact article which explores the same concept for advertising).

 Marketing and e-Commerce can learn from each other